cesbo/help/src/content/docs/en/astra/processing/decrypt-biss.md

 dvb://a001#pnr=1&cas
 ```

-This method allows you pass the scrambled channel to the output, preserving all the necessary data required for descramblers to decode the content.
+This method allows you to pass the scrambled channel to the output, preserving all the necessary data required for descramblers to decode the content.